int3/metajs/README.md

 metajs
 ======

-A CPS-style Javascript metacircular interpreter, written in [IcedCoffeeScript][2].
+A CPS Javascript metacircular interpreter, written in [IcedCoffeeScript][2].

 [Esprima][1] is used for the parser.